truenas/middleware/gui/freeadmin/static/lib/js/xstyle/README.md

 property definitions or element references.

-The second capability that extending rules provides (that is not a part of property mixins), is that you can refer to any tag or class selector as the base definition, and that tag or class will be used when the definition is referenced in element generation (see next section).
-For example, we can create our own big-header definition that inherits from an h1:
+The second capability that extending rules provides (that is not a part of property mixins), is that you can refer to any tag or class selector as the base definition, and that tag or class (or a `tag.class` combination) will be used when the definition is referenced in element generation (see section below).
+For example, we can create our own big-header definition that inherits from an `h1`:

 	big-header = h1 {
 		font-size: 4em;
 	}

+## Limitations

+Due to goals of performance and minimizing the size and complexity of the xstyle library, there are several key limitations that should be understood.

+First, definitions can only be referenced *after* they have been defined.
+This means that if you are going to reference a custom definition in your stylesheet, you must ensure that the definition is defined before (above) you use it.

+Second, we can only extend other definitions or HTML elements.
+Xstyle does not support extending other types of selectors (like class references, etc.).

 ## Element Generation